zentyal/zentyal/docs/en/user/mail.rst

 email account to be able to do this.
 The external servers are pooled periodically so email retrieval is not instantaneous.

-To configure its external accounts, a user have to login in the user corner and clink in `Mail retrevail from external mail accounts` in the left menu.
+To configure its external accounts, a user have to login in the user corner and click on :menuselection:`Mail retrieval from external mail accounts` in the left menu.
 In this page a list of user's external accounts is shown, the user can add, edit and delete accounts.
 Each account has the following fields:

 :guilabel:`External mail address`:
-   the external mail address, it must be the address used to login in the retrieval services.
+   The external mail address, it must be the address used to login in the retrieval services.
 :guilabel:`Password`:
-   password to authenticate the external account.
+   Password to authenticate the external account.
 :guilabel:`Mail server`:
-   address of the mail server which hosts the external account.
+   Address of the mail server which hosts the external account.
 :guilabel:`Protocol`:
-   mail retrieval protocol used by the external account, it may be one of the following: POP3, POP3S, IMAP or IMAPS.
+   Mail retrieval protocol used by the external account, it may be one of the following: POP3, POP3S, IMAP or IMAPS.
 :guilabel:`Port`:
-   port used to connect to the external mail server.
+   Port used to connect to the external mail server.

 .. image:: images/mail/usercorner-external-mail.png
    :align: center